Why does breast health matter for every woman?

 Your Body Knows Best

 Mammograms may be connected to higher rates of breast cancer, so do your due diligence before blindly following doctor’s orders.
 If possible, get thermography as a safe alternative for cancer screening.
 If you do receive a cancer diagnosis, take some time to check in with your body and find out what it needs.
 The medical system has a prescribed “standard of care” conveyor-belt model that is one-size-fits-all, and you have the option of asking your body what SHE wants and needs for her healing.
-I created a simple, top-notch guide for anyone who has received a cancer diagnosis called Don’t Just Survive, THRIVE!
-The 5 Vital Steps to Take After a Cancer Diagnosis.
+I created a simple, top-notch guide for anyone who has received a breast cancer diagnosis called Don’t Just Survive, THRIVE!
+The 5 Vital Steps to Take After a Breast Cancer Diagnosis.
 You can get it here.

 If you would like a free PDF of this blog post, you can get it here.